thegetty/artists-things/content/things/modeling-stand.md

 [^2]: See Joseph Connors, “Ars Tornandi: Baroque Architecture and the Lathe,” *Journal of the Warburg and Courtauld Institutes*, 53 (1990): 217–36; and *Porphyre: La pierre pourpre des Ptolémées aux Bonapartes*, exh. cat.
 (Paris: Musée du Louvre, 2003).

 [^3]: Michel-François Dandré-Bardon, *Essai sur la sculpture* (Paris: Desaint, 1765), 60.
 Consequently, he recommended observation of the moderns as the best means to understand the techniques of the ancients (p.
 61).
-See also Louis Guy Henri de Valori “Vie de M. Frémin,” in [[*Mémoires inédits*]], 2:202 who regarded this “veil of ignorance” as a point in sculpture’s favor.
+See also Louis Guy Henri de Valori “Vie de M. Frémin,” in {% abbr '*Mémoires inédits*' %}, 2:202 who regarded this “veil of ignorance” as a point in sculpture’s favor.

 [^4]: “Sculpture,” *Encyclopédie*, [http://encyclopedie.uchicago.edu/](https://encyclopedie.uchicago.edu/), 14:834–37; and Juan A. Calatrava, “Idées sur la sculpture dans l’*Encyclopédie*,” *Dix-huitième siècle* 24 (1992): 397–410.